ray-project/xgboost_ray/README.md

 from xgboost_ray import RayDMatrix

 # This will use distributed data loading, as four source files are specified
-# Please note that you cannot schedule more than 4 actors in this case.
+# Please note that you cannot schedule more than four actors in this case.
-# `label_col` is a column in the CSV, used as the target label
+# `label_col` is a column in the Parquet files, used as the target label
 ray_params = RayDMatrix([
     "hdfs:///tmp/part1.parquet",
     "hdfs:///tmp/part2.parquet",